pedra/electronize/README.md

----
-description: Template to start an Electron project!
----

 # Electronizer

+Template to start an Electron project with integrated nodejs server (express 4) to serve local web pages (http://localhost).
+Access to systray, jumplist (Windows), thumbar, desktop menu, etc.

+I included a (fake) application that can be modified with your own code or completely eliminated to start from scratch.

 ### Directories